 The Catholic Church has beatified 19 monks, nuns and others killed...

-The late Catholic Archbishop of San Salvador in El Salvador, Oscar Romero, is to be beatified on Saturday.
+The iconic Catholic Archbishop of San Salvador is to beatified on Saturday, in one of the steps along the process to sainthood.